Vriaan/football-manager-api/README.md

  - Write middlewares/decorators to log request parameters/response body
  - Database test passwords should not be crystal clear (hash them at least)
  - Tests could use a Datbase Mock
+ - Finish to implements models and relationship
+ - Add swagger documentation

 License
 ----